Evidence of mini-jet emission in a large emission zone from a magnetically-dominated gamma-ray burst jet: Analysis of the multiband light curves

-After the FRED profiles are removed from the multi-band light curves, the residuals show fast pulses (Upper right panel of Figure \ref{fig:total_lc}).
-It is shown clearly that the fast temporal structures are aligned in time across all energy ranges.
-Here, we further test this temporal alignment with cross-correlation between the residuals.
-In the lower right panel of Figure \ref{fig:total_lc}, we plot the normalized correlation coefficient as a function of lag time between the residuals in a certain band and that in band 6-30 keV.
-As we can see, all the cross-correlation peak at lag time zero, indicating the alignment of the fast pulses.

-Here we further demonstrate that some of the prominent fast structures can be identified as small pulses.
+Here we further demonstrate that some of the prominent fast structures can be identified as small pulses without an underlying slow component.
 For instance, we show that the spike at $\sim3.5$\,s can be fitted with a pulse profile.
 We employ our new FRED formulation to fit the pulse from 3\,s to 3.75\,s, and find the typical width-$E$ relation ($\tau-E$ in the new FRED formulation) in GRB pulses.
 In order to show this conclusion is independent on the pulse profile formulation, we use Gaussian function as an alternative profile to fit the spike, and obtain the same width-$E$ relation ($\sigma-E$ with the Gaussian pulse formulation.
-See the lower right panel of extended data Figure \ref{fig:smallpulse}).
-It can be seen in the left panel of extended data Figure \ref{fig:smallpulse} that the FRED profile results in a better fit than the Gaussian profile.
-The fitted parameters are list in extended data Table \ref{tab:fast_fit_pars}.
+See the lower panel of Figure \ref{fig:7}.
+It can be seen in the Figure \ref{fig:6} that {\yisxapj the FRED profile can also be used to fit the individual pulse, with better representation of its asymmetry}.
+The fitted parameters are list in Table \ref{tab:fast_fit_pars}.
 It is also interesting to observe that this small pulse does not show spectrum lag of its peak time as the broad pulse.
 We demonstrate this by cross-correlating between the small pulses in multi-bands and that in 30-70 keV channel.
-The lag time together with their uncertainties as a function of energy is shown in the upper right panel of extended data Figure \ref{fig:smallpulse}, where all lag times are almost zero, and we can clearly conclude that the lag time does not depend on energy like the broad pulse.
+The lag time together with their uncertainties as a function of energy is shown in the upper panel of Figure \ref{fig:7}, where all lag times are almost zero, and we can clearly conclude that the lag time does not depend on energy like the broad pulse.